Angela N. H. Creager

-Angela N. H. Creager (born 1963) is a biochemist, historian of science, and the Thomas M. Siebel Professor in the History of Science at Princeton University, where she is also the director of the Shelby Collum Davis Center for Historical Studies.
+Angela N. H. Creager (born 1963) is an American biochemist, historian of science, and the Thomas M. Siebel Professor in the History of Science at Princeton University, where she is also the director of the Shelby Collum Davis Center for Historical Studies.
 Prior to the Siebel chair's creation in 2015, she was the Philip and Beulah Rollins Professor of History.
 She served as president of the History of Science Society (HSS) from 2014 to 2015.
 She focuses on the history of biomedical research in the 20th century.
 In 2020 she was elected to the American Philosophical Society.

 Early life and education

 Professor Creager completed a double major in biochemistry and English at Rice University in 1985.
 She earned her Ph.D. in biochemistry from the University of California, Berkeley in 1991.
 She went on to do postdoctoral work at Harvard University and Massachusetts Institute of Technology (MIT) where she focused on the history of science.